stardothosting/shift8-geoip/readme.txt

 * License: GPLv3
 * License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Plugin that utilizes [ip-api](http://ip-api.com) to get geolocation coordinates based on the end-users' IP address
+Plugin that utilizes [ip-api](http://ip-api.com) to get geolocation coordinates based on the end-users' IP address.
+Read the [blog post detailing how to interact with the plugin](https://www.shift8web.ca/2018/01/wordpress-plugin-get-geolocation-coordinates-visitors-ip-address/).

 == Want to see the plugin in action? ==